tibold/svg-explorer-extension/README.md

 ----
 > Thumbnails do no show after installation

+### Method 1:

+This may happen if the thumbnail's are disabled in the system.
+To verify that it is indeed turned on:

+* Open the start menu
+* Search for `File Explorer Options` and open it
+* Under the `View` tab make sure that the `Always show icons, never thumbnails` is __unchecked__

+### Method 2:

 This may happen if the system already contains cached thumbnails for the SVGs you are trying to view.
 This can be fixed by clearing the system's thumbnail cache.

-### Method 1:

 * Open the start menu
 * Search for "Disk cleanup" and open it
 * In the dialog there is a list of items that can be cleaned.
 Select `Thumbnails` at the end of the list.
 You may unselect the rest or leave the default selection.
 * Click `OK`

-### Method 2
+### Method 3:

 Kill `explorer.exe` and delete the icon cache manually ([ref](https://superuser.com/questions/342052/how-to-get-svg-thumbnails-in-windows-explorer)):